willxxy/ECG-Bench/README.md

 ### Preprocessing

 1. Execute the preprocessing script by `bash scripts/preprocess.sh`.
 We have provided default configurations for all the datasets used in our study but feel free to experiment with others!
-For the ECG Instruct Pulse dataset, it uses the code15, mimic, and ptb datasets as the base datasets.
-However, the base data should only be flagged as code15.
-We hardcoded the other datasets to be mapped to the base data.
-This will be generalized in the future.

 ## Main Methods <a name="methods"></a>